-Command Purpose Router(config)# interface rpr-ieee 0 Activates interface configuration mode to configure the RPR-IEEE interface.
+Command Purpose • Router(config)# interface rpr-ieee 0 Activates interface configuration mode to configure the RPR-IEEE interface.
 Router(config-if)# rpr-ieee keepalive-timer milliseconds [east west] Specifies the amount of time that can pass before a keepalive event is triggered after not receiving a fairness message from a neighboring station.
 Values range from 2 to 200 milliseconds.
 The default is 3 milliseconds.
 (Optional) You can also specify the east or west ringlet.
-Router(config)# no shut Enables the RPR-IEEE interface and changes the mode from the default passthrough.
-Router(config)# end Returns to privileged EXEC mode.
-Router# copy running-config startup-config (Optional) Saves configuration changes to the TCC2/TCC2P flash database.
+The number of milliseconds for the keepalive timer must be higher than the number of milliseconds for the holdoff timer. ٠ Router(config)# no shut Enables the RPR-IEEE interface and changes the mode from the default passthrough.

+Command Purpose Router(config)# end Returns to privileged EXEC mode.
+(Optional) Saves configuration changes to the TCC2/TCC2P flash database.